-DH: Yes, within the US Air Force we usually fly on one type of aircraft throughout our entire career.
-We rarely do what is called "cross training" when learning to fly on another type of plane.
-I have about 550 flight hours on Thunderbolt's sleeve.
+DH: Yes, in the US Air Force we usually fly on one type of aircraft throughout our entire career.
+Very rarely do we do what is called "a ???? cross training", when we learn to fly on another type of plane.
+I have about 550 flight hours at Thunderbolt's round.

 TIG: The plane you were in ???? been used in any fight so far?